Dixon Technologies and Gemtek Form Optical Transceiver JV for Future Growth

 | Gemtek Technology Co., Ltd. | 40% |

-Mr. Atul B. Lall, Vice Chairman and Managing Director of Dixon Technologies (India) Limited, stated that the partnership combines Dixon's large-scale manufacturing capabilities with Gemtek's global expertise.
+Mr. Atul B. Lall, Vice Chairman and Managing Director of Dixon Technologies (India) Limited, stated that the partnership combines Dixon's large-scale manufacturing capabilities with Gemtek's global expertise, and is vital to the company's future growth trajectory.
 The joint venture will address growing demand driven by AI, cloud and edge computing, hyperscale data centres, and next-generation optical communication solutions.
 The initiative aligns with the Government of India's "Make In India" program and aims to strengthen indigenous electronics manufacturing.

 Mr. Howard Chen, Chairman of Gemtek Technology Co., Ltd., emphasized that the partnership represents a significant step in Gemtek's global footprint expansion.
 The company aims to build a competitive supply chain to meet the evolving demands of high-speed network and data center infrastructure in the AI era.